Motion sickness: Virtual reality

 Motion sickness due to virtual reality is very similar to simulation sickness and motion sickness due to films.
-In virtual reality the effect is made more acute as all external reference points are blocked from vision, the simulated images are three-dimensional and in some cases stereo sound that may also give a sense of motion.
+In virtual reality, the effect is made more acute as all external reference points are blocked from vision, the simulated images are three-dimensional and in some cases stereo sound that may also give a sense of motion.
 The NADS-1, a simulator located at the National Advanced Driving Simulator, is capable of accurately stimulating the vestibular system with a 360-degree horizontal field of view and 13 degrees of freedom motion base.
 Studies have shown that exposure to rotational motions in a virtual environment can cause significant increases in nausea and other symptoms of motion sickness.

 In a study conducted by the U.S. Army Research Institute for the Behavioral and Social Sciences in a report published May 1995 titled "Technical Report 1027 – Simulator Sickness in Virtual Environments", out of 742 pilot exposures from 11 military flight simulators, "approximately half of the pilots (334) reported post-effects of some kind: 250 (34%) reported that symptoms dissipated in less than one hour, 44 (6%) reported that symptoms lasted longer than four hours, and 28 (4%) reported that symptoms lasted longer than six hours.
 There were also four (1%) reported cases of spontaneously occurring flashbacks."

 Motion that is seen and felt

-When moving within a rotating reference frame such as in a centrifuge or environment where gravity is simulated with centrifugal force, the coriolis effect causes a sense of motion in the vestibular system that does not match the motion that is seen.
+When moving within a rotating reference frame, such as in a centrifuge or environment where gravity is simulated with centrifugal force, the Coriolis effect causes a sense of motion in the vestibular system that does not match the motion that is seen.

 Pathophysiology

-There are various hypotheses that attempt to explain the cause of the condition.
+Various hypotheses attempt to explain the cause of the condition.